ericjdeveloper/RayTracer/README.md

 I used visual studio, but other programs will require different methods for including this library.

 Once that's completed, you should be able to hit run, and thats it!
+Press any key to rotate the camera to the right.
+You'll have to hold it for a while for it to register.

 ## Credits: